jdidion/atropos/doc/guide.rst

 Compressed files
 ----------------

-Cutadapt supports compressed input and output files.
+Atropos supports compressed input and output files.
 Whether an input file needs to be decompressed or an output file needs to be compressed is detected automatically by inspecting the file name: If it ends in ``.gz``, then gzip compression is assumed.
-You can therefore run cutadapt like this and it works as expected::
+You can therefore run atropos like this and it works as expected::

-    cutadapt -a AACCGGTT -o output.fastq.gz input.fastq.gz
+    atropos -a AACCGGTT -o output.fastq.gz input.fastq.gz

-All of cutadapt's options that expect a file name support this.
+All of atropos's options that expect a file name support this.

 Files compressed with bzip2 (``.bz2``) or xz (``.xz``) are also supported, but only if the Python installation includes the proper modules. xz files require